Dealing with a Negative Employee

 Negative people (and in turn highly pessimistic people) resist change.

 It’s difficult enough to introduce improvements and create a culture of continuous improvement, never mind spending additional time attempting to overcome the constant objections of a highly pessimistic person.
-Fortunately however, there are some practices you can apply if you already have someone in a leadership role who is pessimistic.
+Fortunately, there are practices you can apply if you already have someone in a leadership role who is pessimistic.
 That’s right, pessimism can be reversed to some extent.

 In reversing or reducing pessimism, there are three key steps to focus on: